tom2000101/Connect-4-game/README.md

 # Connect-4-game
-write a connect 4 game using c
+This is one of my project in CUHK which requires us to write a connect 4 game using c.